 using a town hall can be a better option.
 Find out what your workers need to be successful by listening to the voices of the many, rather than the shouts of the loudest minority.
 Disorganization

 Beyond any other reason to exit a workplace, disorganization has to be the most frustrating and easily avoidable.
 Depending on your industry, you may have hundreds, if not thousands, of pieces of equipment to manage and maintain.
 On top of that, you have a flock of well-meaning employees to manage, balancing their schedules and fulfilling their needs.
 This is your responsibility as a business owner, and it is one that should be taken seriously.
 Getting Someone Not to Resign

 If you want to keep your best employees, turn your insights into action

+.
+Create a more organized, well-led and open environment for them.
 Get out there and show those potential new hires what a welcoming and beneficial workplace your business really is.